aardbol/secretshare/README.md

 # Features
 * Time limit for shares between 5 minutes and 30 days
+* A web frontend is available at https://github.com/aardbol/secretshareweb

 # Requirements for running (or tested with)
 * Java 11